apiel/zicBox/NOTE.md

 ## zicUi

+- INFO Should SDL in draw be injectable?
+What if we want to use those i2c 1306 display or similar...

 - TODO hidden view that can host shared component or second state view
       - shared component could be imported using INCLUDE file to have a kind of layout file, meaning that each view could reuse a preset of component.
 To do we would need a place to define first this shared component.
 If this layout is reused in all the views, we need a hidden view to host the shared component.
       - A view can have multiple state (think about a shift mode view).
 While scrolling in `VIEW UI` state, to change from one view to the other, we dont want to scroll through those shifted views...
 Therefor, we need some hidden views, that's are not scrollable?

-- TODO button PRESSED_INT_VALUE
-       button can trigger NOTE or should finish note component button can easily set view base on name can button show a state
-       can button show a value
+- TODO button can trigger NOTE or should finish note component button can easily set view base on name can button show a state can button show a value